nauatlakatl/clean-node-api/Notes.md

 Jest transformer with source map support that lets you use Jest to test projects written in TypeScript.

+---

+## git-commit-msg-linter

+A git "commit-msg" hook for linting your git commit message against the popular Angular Commit Message Guidelines.
+As a hook it will run at every committing to make sure that the message to commit is valid against the conventions.
+If not the commit will be aborted.

 # FILES

 ## npmrc